barryvdh/laravel-ide-helper/README.md

 - [`php artisan ide-helper:models` - PHPDocs for models](#automatic-PHPDocs-for-models)
 - [`php artisan ide-helper:meta` - PhpStorm Meta file](#phpstorm-meta-for-container-instances)

-If you don't want to generate it, you can add a pre-generated file to the root folder of your Laravel project (but this isn't as up-to-date as self generated files).

-- Generated version for Laravel 5: https://gist.github.com/barryvdh/5227822
-- Generated version for Lumen: https://gist.github.com/barryvdh/be17164b0ad51f832f20
-- Generated Phpstorm Meta file: https://gist.github.com/barryvdh/bb6ffc5d11e0a75dba67

 Note: You do need CodeComplice for Sublime Text: https://github.com/spectacles/CodeComplice